-ITEM VALUE DESCRIPTION APPLICATION 0 = Not Used (Default) The system disables the IAQ/OAD input.
+ITEM VALUE DESCRIPTION APPLICATION 0 = Not Used (Default) Auxiliary relay is not used.
+Any Auxiliary Relay 1 = Alarm Status The auxiliary relay indicates alarm status.
+Any 2 = Occ Status The auxiliary relay indicates occupancy status.
+Any 0 = Not Used (Default) The system disables the IAQ/OAD input.
 Any 1 = IAQ Sensor Enables the input and assigns it to IAQ sensor, such as CO 2 .
 Used when ventilation control configuration is set to IAQ mapping or IAQ reset source configuration is set to IAQ sensor NOTE: The IAQ/OAQ input defaults to IAQ for units with factory RA CO 2 sensor.
 Any IAQ/OAD Input Config.
 2 = Third-Party OAD Mod Enables the input and assigns it to the third-party signal to modulate the outdoor air damper position.
 Used when the ventilation control configuration is set to third-party vent or full.
-Any 3 = Third-Party IAQ Reset Enables the input and assigns it for third-party signal to reset the outdoor air damper ventilation position.
+Any - 3 = Third-Party IAQ Reset Enables the input and assigns it for third-party signal to reset the outdoor air damper ventilation position.
 Used when the IAQ reset configuration is set to third-party.
-Any 4=Third-Party OA CFM Reset Enables the input and assigns it for 3rd party signal to reset the outdoor air flow setpoint.
+Any 4 = Third-Party OA CFM Reset Enables the input and assigns it for 3rd party signal to reset the outdoor air flow setpoint.
 Used if the IAQ reset source configuration is set to third party and the unit is equipped with an OA CFM sensor.
-Any 0 = Not Used (Default) The system disables the IAQ/OAQ switch input.
+Any 0=Not Used (Default) The system disables the IAQ/OAQ switch input.
 Any IAQ/OAQ Switch Config.
-1= IAQ Switch Enables the input and assigns it to IAQ switch.
+1 = IAQ Switch Enables the input and assigns it to IAQ switch.
 Used when the IAQ reset source configuration is set to IAQ switch.
 Any 2 = OAQ Switch The system monitors the input for OAQ switch to disable free cooling and ventilation when OAQ is poor.
 Any Occupied Standby Time 5 to 30 min.
 5 min.
 Default The amount of time the space is continuously unoccupied for before occupied setback starts.
-Occupied Override Time 0t o 4 Hours 2 Hours Default The amount of time the system is in occupied override when occupied override mode is active.
-Any changes button \square at the bottom of the page.
+Any Occupied Override Time 0t o 4 Hours 2 Hours Default The amount of time the system is in occupied override when occupied override mode is active.